|

 the doctor and began to slowly constrict him.
 Her head let go of Dr.

-Ross as soon as he was in the coils, the python pulling it back to peer at
+Ross as soon as he was in the coils, the python pulling it back to peer

 the human curiously.